Frequently Asked Questions

 Grantees can order off of state GSA-type contracts that do not include Federal clauses if the grantee adds the Federal clauses in its first purchase order issued under the state contract.
 Grantees may not, however, piggyback another grantee transit agency’s contract if that agency awarded its contract without Federal clauses.

 “The rationale is that, in a State GSA-type contract, the purchase order is the transit community’s initial work on the contract – much as any buy off the Federal GSA IT schedule will be when a grantee chooses to use this Federal contract.
 In other cases (like transit agency A buying off transit B’s contract), the transit-unique rules are in place and known from the beginning, there is no expressed intent in the common grant rule (as with State schedules) to balance the rules against each other, and it would infer that a transit agency could essentially avoid most Federal rules by placing orders through another transit agency.
 In short, the integrity of the system would be threatened by extending the after-the-fact option beyond schedule purchases.”
+(Revised: May 2017)

 I would like to have the correct wording that needs to be present on a solicitation so that other agencies can purchase from the contract.
 I also need to know the location where the assignability clause needs to be located.